criblio/appscope/website/src/pages/docs/config-files.md

 ---
-title: "Config Files"
+title: "Config File"
 ---

-## Config Files
+## Config File

+`scope.yml` is the sole library configuration file in AppScope.

+The contents of the now-eliminated `scope_protocol.yml` configuration file reside in the `protocol` section of `scope.yml`.

 ### scope.yml Config File

-Below are the default contents of the `scope.yml` library configuration file:
+Below are the default contents of `scope.yml`:

 ```
 #